Judge Market LogoJudgeMarketUS

 Market Makers and AMMs: The Liquidity Engine

 A market with buyers but no sellers is not a market at all.
-Liquidity -- the availability of orders on both sides of the book -- is essential for a functioning market.
+Liquidity — the availability of orders on both sides of the book — is essential.
 This is where market makers come in.

 What Is a Market Maker?